 Cheyenne-Eagle Butte High School provides age-appropriate instruction on bullying prevention utilizing evidence-based curriculum aligned to standards.
 The curriculum addresses youth risk behaviors at each grade level, with developmentally appropriate instruction and activities.
 Additionally, social skills, social and emotional programs will be implemented.
 Lessons are designed to improve peer relations and make school a safer, more positive place for students to learn.
 OLWEUS® and Positive Action are additional programs utilized within Cheyenne-Eagle Butte Schools.
-This program complies with CRST Anti-Bullying Act (Resolution & Ordinance 75) and SD Senate Bill No. 130 & Amendment.
+This program complies with CRST Anti-Bullying Act (Resolution & Ordinance 75) and is pursuant to SDCL §§ 13-32-14 to 13-32-19.